arik-so/SwiftLightning/Documentation/README.md

 Once instantiated, it allows the creation of inbound and outbound connections.
 As this guide is based on Swift and is therefore primarily focused on mobile integrations, we will be primarily focused on the outbound scenario.
-(TODO: link!)
+More on that [here](PeerManager.md).

 ### Channel Management